ksu-is/Sport-Score-Tracker/projectroadmap.md

 4) Add print statements welcoming users to the Sport-Score-Tracker Project.
 DONE
 5) Add functions that will allow users to read soccer, basketball, football, and baseball scores of the given day.
 DONE
 6) Assign digits to specific sports.
 Soccer = 1 , Basketball = 2 , Football = 3 , Baseball = 4.
 DONE
 7) Add an option to quit the program after finding scores.
+DONE
 8) Create a function that will allow you to look at other sport scores after already looking at one.
+DONE
 9) Keep code neat and easy to follow along so future users can use it as an example for their projects.
+DONE
 10) Test code to assure no error messages occur.
+DONE
 11) Release project to the publib while staying true to due dates given by professor.
+DONE